Hints and Tips

 So much has been written about the do's and don'ts of preparing and attending interviews.
 However, really, it's best to keep things simple!

-If you are attending an interview, through one of our Divisions, then part and parcel of the service is to help you get ready for the important date.
+If we arrange an interview for you, then part and parcel of the service is to help you get ready for the important date.
 However, for those of you just seeking inspiration...read on!

 There is a saying...
 "If you don't plan, you plan to fail".
 So, you need to prepare for your interview and know, roughly, what will be expected of you.